Håkan Mild: Club career

 He played 49 matches in Primera Division over two seasons, and was a member of the squad that finished third in 1997–98, the club's best result during the 1990s.
 He returned home to Gothenburg and IFK a second time, but had to tamper with injury problems the second half of 1998.
 He played another three seasons before trying his luck in another club abroad, this time Wimbledon F.C. in England.
 This proved to be his least successful stay abroad, playing only nine matches over a little more than one season.
 The low, but undisclosed, fee for his transfer to Wimbledon gave Mild a bad conscience, so he chose to not accept the almost 500,000 SEK (around US$50,000 at that time) of match bonuses he had not yet been paid.
 This, amongst other things, has given Håkan Mild a special status amongst the IFK fans.

 He returned in time to help IFK stay in Allsvenskan during the worst season of the club since 1976—when the club played in Division 2—as they barely avoided relegation by winning a play-off after the season's end.
 Mild then played another three seasons, partially interrupted by injury problems.
 He played his last match 11 December 2005 home against FC Lyn Oslo in the Royal League tournament, and his name was sung during all 90 minutes of the match, as a final farewell.
 He then assumed the position of director of sports in the club.

 He played a total of 459 matches over 18 years for IFK Göteborg, and is regarded as one of the club's greatest players ever not only due to his work on the field, but also for his club spirit, leader qualities and work ethics.
 He has only represented one Swedish club on higher levels, and statements such as "IFK is my home" and "IFK has always meant so much to me that it sometimes has become a problem" has only cemented the view on him amongst supporters as one of the greatest.

 International career

-He played 74 games for the Swedish national team, scoring eight goals, and besides participation in the 1994 FIFA World Cup and the 1992 Summer Olympics, he also played in Euro 2000.
+He played 74 games for the Sweden national team, scoring eight goals, and besides participation in the 1994 FIFA World Cup and the 1992 Summer Olympics, he also played in Euro 2000.